NEXUS-NXS/NEXUS/nexus-backend/accounts/USAGE.md

 ### Setup
 1. **Navigate to postman**: [postman.com](https://www.postman.com/)
+    -   ensure that you also download the postman agent as directed at postman.com
 2. **Start servers**:
 - **backend**:  `python manage.py runserver`
 - **frontend**: npm run dev